andyn/libdlmm/README.md

 Usage
 -----

 Link with -ldl.
-A simple usage example is illustrated below.
+A simple usage example is illustrated below. on MS Windows a linking flag isn't necissary

 	#include <dlmm.hh>